waynevanson/.dotfiles/README.md

 # `.dotfiles`

-My dotfiles for CachyOS Hyprland preconfigured stack.
+My dotfiles for NixOS Hyprland preconfigured stack.

+I can't wait to add more stuff but sleep is pretty important.

 ## Instructions

+TODO write this.

 ### Hardware config